Agent-E11/basic-discord-bot/README.md

 # Basic Discord Bot #

+!!!
+Disclaimer !!!
+This documentation is very out of date.
+I need to update it.
+If you want to figure out how it works, you can probably look at the source code, or create a new Discussion.
+The README might help a little, but don't count on it.

 This is a basic discord bot, written in Python using the Discord.py module.
 Its original intent was to make a Discord bot that you can run in a Docker container, but you can also run the script by itself.

 It is currently not very customizable, but I am planning on making it more useful in the future.